pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 # Setup S3 for File Storage

-Platform Automation uses
-file artifacts that are too large to store in git.
+Platform Automation uses and produces file artifacts that are too large to store in git.
 For example, many `.pivotal` product files are several gigabytes in size.
+Exported installation files may also be quite large.
-The recommended way to store these files is in a Amazon S3 compatible object store, commonly referred to simply as "S3" or "blobstore".
+The recommended way to store these files is in a Amazon S3 compatible object store, commonly referred to simply as _"S3"_ or _"blobstore"_.

 ## The S3 Value